Euro Players Tour Championship 2010/2011 – Event 2

-The Euro Players Tour Championship 2010/2011 – Event 2 (also known as the 2010 Brugge Open) was a professional minor-ranking snooker tournament that took place between 30 September–3 October 2010 at the Boudewijn Seapark in Bruges, Belgium.
+The Euro Players Tour Championship 2010/2011 – Event 2 was a professional minor-ranking snooker tournament that took place between 30 September–3 October 2010 at the Boudewijn Seapark in Bruges, Belgium.

 Shaun Murphy won in the final 4–2 against Matthew Couch.

 Prize fund and ranking points

 The breakdown of prize money and ranking points of the event is shown below: